 Tish first worked with her now husband, Matt Mahaffey, on commercials for brands like Honda and Sketchers.
 They soon became creative partners, collaborating on a new musical about their mutual favorite band, They Might Be Giants, and launching the composer collective Cake in Space.

 Marcus graduated from Ohio University with a degree in Audio Production.
 We got him as an intern, and within one year of working with us, he was at the helm of his own show, and taking on anything else we could find to throw at him.
 He was the first cohort Matt brought on and has helped shape the company we are today.
 He’s a skilled producer and engineer, and has had his music featured in everything from the Olympics and Louis Vuitton, to HBO’s Euphoria.
 Credits include Karma’s World, Marvel’s Long Story Short, Transformers Rescue Bots, Total Divas and Total Bellas.
 Scoring a show like Euphoria–something modern and electric–is in his wheelhouse, though we’ve found it hard to stump him on any genre.

 Coming into multi-instrumentalism honestly by way of a Berklee degree in Music Production and Engineering, Keiffer is every producer’s dream, so back off–he’s with us!
-Keiffer’s knowledge was pivotal in developing our systems for file-sharing and databasing.
-As an educator he is gracious and patient, giving hours of his time to onboard interns and future composers.
-Keiffer worked on Emmy-nominated Nella the Princess Knight, and is currently composing for Transformers Rescue Bots, and working as the music editor on Rise of the Teenage Mutant Ninja Turtles.
+Keiffer’s knowledge was pivotal in developing our some of our early systems for file-sharing and databasing.
+As an educator he is gracious and patient, giving hours of his time to onboard interns and future associate composers.
+Keiffer worked on Emmy-nominated Nella the Princess Knight, as well as Transformers Rescue Bots, The Middlemost Post, The Barbarian and the Troll and Rise of the Teenage Mutant Ninja Turtles.
 Keiffer says he’s livin’ the dream.
 He looks forward to being a part of the childhood soundtrack for the next generation of weirdos.